digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ...
 ```

- Note the `EXTERNAL-IP` column value for the `kourier` service.

 Then, add the wildcard record which maps your subdomain to the Knative load balancer.
 Knative Services are namespace scoped, and use the following pattern: `*.<k8s_namespace>.<your_root_domain>`.
-The `doks-ci-cd` Kubernetes namespace is used for this blueprint.
+The `doks-ci-cd` Kubernetes namespace and the `EXTERNAL-IP` column value for the `kourier` service are used for this blueprint.
 You can also change the `TTL` value as per your requirement, making sure to replace the `<>` placeholders accordingly:

 ```shell
 doctl compute domain records create "<YOUR_DOMAIN_NAME_HERE>" \